Online Engineering Programs in Virginia

 • Location: Richmond, VA

-• Expected Time to Completion: 18 to 24 months
+• Expected Time to Completion: 18 months to two years

-Consisting of 33 credits, the program includes courses such as operating systems, computer security, secure programming, networks & network security, computer forensics, and ethics, law & policy in cyberspace.
+Consisting of 33 credits, the program includes courses such as operating systems; computer security; secure programming; networks & network security; computer forensics; and ethics, law & policy in cyberspace.

 • Location: Harrisonburg, VA